-Sappi Fine Paper is our largest operating segment and contributed approximately 65% and 84%, respectively, of our sales in fiscal 2008 and fiscal 2009.
-It has the capacity to produce approximately 6.0 million tonnes of paper per annum at its 16 paper and related paper pulp mills located on three continents.
-Sappi Fine Paper operates in three principal regions: Sappi Fine Paper North America, Sappi Fine Paper Europe and Sappi Fine Paper South Africa.
-In fiscal 2010, Sappi Fine Paper South Africa will be incorporated into the Sappi Forests Products division so as to operate our business on a geographical basis.
-We believe that this will not materially affect the operation of our business.
+Sappi Fine Paper is our largest operating business and contributed approximately 76% and 78%, respectively, of our sales in fiscal 2010 and fiscal 2009.
+It has the capacity to produce approximately 5.5 million tonnes of paper per annum at its 12 paper and related paper pulp mills located on two continents.
+Sappi Fine Paper comprises two reportable segments: Sappi Fine Paper North America and Sappi Fine Paper Europe.

-The following chart sets forth certain information with respect to the mills and principal products of Sappi Fine Paper as of September 2009.
+The following chart sets forth certain information with respect to the mills and principal products of Sappi Fine Paper as of September 2010: